Mitra98t/Flavor/nova_script_book/src/implementation/parser.md

 the necessary types to then use in the parser (the code is again found in [types](https://github.com/Mitra98t/NovaScript/blob/main/src/types.rs)).

-More precisely, we are going to define the AST nodes as the first thing.
+More precisely, we are going to define the AST nodes first.

 ```rust,no_run,noplayground:types.rs
 // ...
 Above